 Smart home automation can reduce your home’s energy consumption and in doing so make it greener.
 And you’ll be glad to know that there is an ever growing range of affordable smart home technologies.
 A few of the most popular include:

-Computerized thermostats give you the power to minimize your carbon footprint in several ways.
-One way is by allowing you to regulate the temperature in your home through your mobile device.
-If you’re on vacation and suddenly remember you forgot to adjust the thermostat you can do so right from your phone.
+Smart thermostats give you the power to minimize your carbon footprint.
+They let you regulate the temperature in your home through your mobile device, so if you’re on vacation and forgot to adjust the thermostat you can do so right from your phone.
 If someone leaves a door open, a smart thermostat can shut off the air conditioning or heat automatically.
 And you can set a smart thermostat to turn the air conditioning or heat down while you’re at work, and turn it back up just prior to your arrival back home.
 Smart thermostats like the Nest can also learn your temperature preferences, making it even easier to maximize energy efficiency.

-Smart home lighting solutions give you greater control over the lighting in your home and in doing so make your home more eco-friendly.
-Features include the ability to adjust the lighting in and outside your home remotely through a web enabled device, or by using a control panel within your home.
-Instead of leaving porch lights and path lights on all day, you can program them to turn on just as you arrive home from work or according to sunrise and sunset- saving energy and enhancing safety and security.
-You can program smart home lighting solutions to alert you via text message when a light has been left on.
-Then, right from your laptop, turn it off and minimizing energy waste.
+Smart lights let you adjust indoor and outdoor lighting remotely through a smartphone app or by using a control panel within your home.
+Schedules let you program lights to turn on and off at certain times of the day, like turning entryway lights on just as you arrive home from work or after sunset.
+You can even program smart home lighting solutions to alert you via text message when a light has been left on.
+Then, right from your device, turn it off and minimize energy waste.

 Take advantage of smart window treatment systems and you’ll reduce your home’s HVAC energy consumption by keeping your home cool during the summer and warming it when winter arrives.
 For example, to keep your house cool and minimize air conditioning use, you can program window shades or blinds to close during the hottest part of the day.
 On the other hand, if you’re trying to warm a cold house without running the heat, you can set shades to open during the day.